20 Amazing Things to Do in Sofia, Bulgaria!

 The St. George Rotunda Church is a real gem and a visit is one of the best things to do during any city trip to Sofia.
 A special feature of this early Christian church made of red brick is its unique location in a courtyard between the Sofia Hotel Balkan and the seat of the President of Bulgaria.
 The Roman structure dates back as early as the 4th century, and is believed to have been built on the remains of a pagan temple.
 Today, the Church of St. George Rotunda is not only a popular and much-photographed landmark in Sofia, it is also one of the oldest structures in all of Bulgaria.

 Sveta Nedelya Church

-One of the most impressive attractions of Sofia’s city center is the Sveta Nedelya Church.
-This cathedral is centrally located, near the so-called Archaeological-Architectural Complex and is also not far from the famous Vitosha Boulevard.
+One of the most impressive attractions in Sofia’s city center is the Sveta Nedelya Church.
+This cathedral is centrally located, near the so-called Archaeological-Architectural Complex, and is also not far from the famous Vitosha Boulevard.
 Its history dates back to the Middle Ages, and it is believed that the cathedral had its origins as early as the 10th century.
 A real eye-catcher from the outside, this Orthodox church is also absolutely worth seeing from the inside.
 During a free tour, you will be amazed by the imposing huge nave, the rich decorations, the gilded carved wooden wall and the numerous icon paintings.

 Sofia’s Central Market Hall